 Why Audio Matters

-Clear and reliable audio is necessary to successful communication within your organization and is also critical to presenting an image of competence to clients, customers and others on the outside.
+Clear and reliable audio is necessary for successful communication within your organization and is also critical to presenting an image of competence to clients, customers, and others on the outside.
 Here are several scenarios in which your audio solutions can make or break you.

 Scenario: Your company is hosting a large web conference for current and potential customers.

 Why Audio Matters: Put yourself in a potential customer’s shoes for a moment.
 Imagine you dial into a web conference to learn about a new product a company is releasing.

 You’ve done your research.
 The company seems high caliber and the product could meet your needs.
 But when you call in, all you hear is the rustling of papers, coughing, and shuffling, while the presenter’s voice is garbled, too soft, or otherwise difficult to understand.

 Chances are, you would walk away without much confidence in the company or the product they were trying to sell.
 Quality audiovisual systems need to both capture important sound clearly and reduce the interference of ambient noise.

 Also, resist the temptation to put all your eggs in the video basket and shortchange your audio.
 After all, you can have a conference call without video but a video conference with no audio is useless.

 Scenario: Your conference room features voice-activated meeting controls.

 Why Audio Matters: Voice-activated digital assistants, which are now commonplace in homes and smartphones, are poised to make the jump into the workplace.